-Residential uses in Rural Areas typically take the form of rural strip development along municipal roads, as well as permanent and seasonal waterfront residences located along the shorelines of non-urban waterbodies and watercourses.
-Although some linear residential development along municipal roads is partially serviced by municipal water, most households are not connected to municipal services.
+Residential uses in Rural Areas typically take the form of rural strip development along municipal roads, as well as permanent and seasonal waterfront residences located along the shorelines of non-urban waterbodies and watercourseslakes.
+Although some | linear residential development along municipal roads is partially serviced by municipal water, most households are not connected to municipal services.

-- 1. Rural residential development compatible with the character of surrounding existing uses is permitted, provided no additional public services, including the extension of existing or creation of new partial services would be required. - 2.
+- 1. Rural residential development compatibleconsistent with the character of surrounding existing uses is permitted, provided no additional public services±, including the extension of existing or creation of new partial services± would be required.
+(2007 MMAH Mod #5) - 2.
 One single detached dwelling is permitted on any existing lot, provided that it fronts onto a public road that is maintained year-round.
 The lot must also have the capability to provide an individual on-site sewage disposal system and water supply with both quantity and quality suitable for domestic uses. - 3.
-Seasonal residential uses are permitted on waterbodies and watercourses that have public water access with adequate off-street parking and boat docking facilities. - 4.
-The conversion of existing seasonal dwellings to permanent use is permitted provided that: - a. the dwelling has frontage on a public road maintained year-round;
+Seasonal residential uses are permitted on waterbodies and watercourses that have public water access with adequate off-street parking and boat docking facilities.

-- b.
-Ontario Building Code standards for permanent dwellings are met; - c. minimum lot size requirements for the zone category set out in the Zoning By-law have been satisfied; - d. approval is obtained for a Class 4 sewage system; and, - e. there is an adequate supply of potable water. - 5.
+- 4. The conversion of existing seasonal dwellings to permanent use is permitted provided that: - a. the dwelling has frontage on a public road maintained year-round; - b.
+Ontario Building Code standards for permanent dwellings are met; - c. minimum lot size requirements for the zone category set out in of the Zoning By-law have been satisfied; - d. approval is obtained for a Class 4 sewage system; and, - e. there is an adequate supply of potable water. - 5.
 This Plan contemplates a seasonal residential zone in the implementing Zoning By-law.
 New lots proposed for seasonal residential use may be permitted in the Rural Areas designation on waterbodies and watercourses subject to rezoning. - 6.
 Based on watershed and lake studies, the Zoning By-law may set different density standards for waterfront developments on different lakes according to their lake and watershed development capacity and ecological sensitivity to development. - 7.
 An individual mobile home unit is allowed where a single detached dwelling would be permitted, provided that it is built in accordance with the Ontario Building Code. - 8.
 A Garden Suite is allowed in accordance with Section 2.3.5.
 Despite these policies a Garden Suite may be served by its own individual on-site sewage and water services, where appropriate.
 Also, despite these policies a mobile home may be used as a Garden Suite if it is built on its own foundation and in accordance with the Ontario Building Code.
+None of these policies are intended to result in the creation of new residential lots in the Rural Area.

-None of these policies are intended to result in the creation of new residential lots in the Rural Area. - 9.
+- \8.
+A Garden Suite is allowed in accordance with Section 3.2.9.
+Despite these policies a mobile home may be used as a Garden Suite if it is built on its own foundation and in accordance with the Ontario Building Code.
+None of these policies are intended to result in the creation of new residential lots in the Rural Area.\ (OPA #2) - 9.
 A Second Suite is allowed in accordance with Section 2.3.6.
 Despite these policies a Second Suite may be served by its own individual on-site sewage and water services, where appropriate.
 Also, despite these policies a mobile home may be used as a Second Suite if it is built on its own foundation and in accordance with the Ontario Building Code.
 None of these policies are intended to result in the creation of new residential lots in the Rural Area.